jsimpso81/WPIlibMathLabVIEW_Examples/README.md

 	Create a trajectory using the trajectory library routines and write it to a CSV (comma separated value) file that can be copied to a RoboRIO and read by the robot code.
 The trajectory is created by:

-	a.
-Defining robot properties
+	1. Defining robot properties
-	b.
-Defining drive system constraints
+	1. Defining drive system constraints
-	c.
-Defining the trajectory "waypoints".
+	1. Defining the trajectory "waypoints".
-	d.
-Creating and reviewing the trajectory.
-If changes need to be made to back to steps 1,2,3 as needed.
+	1. Creating and reviewing the trajectory.
+If changes need to be made to back to steps *i*,*ii*,*iii* as needed.
-	e.
-Write the trajectory to a file.
+	1. Write the trajectory to a file.

 	Sample screen shot

 	![Create Trajectory Field!](images/Util_create_traj.PNG)

 	Sample trajectory file

 	![Trajectory File Sample!](images/trajectory_sample.PNG)

 - **Create_Trajectory_Using_PathfinderDifferential**